Sunbird-Ed/sunbird-perf-tests/README.md

 | Login Scenerio                    | All 4 APIs                                         | 100          | 30                         | 750        | 491.2          | 183 |

-### 7. Learner service APIs being invoked with KONG 9:
+### 7. Few Learner Service APIs invoked before optimizations

-   * These were captured before optimizations were applied to the individual APIs.
+* These were captured before *optimizations* were applied to the individual APIs
 * Each API is tested with 20,000 hashing
-   * Each API was invoked with kong
+* Each API was invoked directly on domain url
-   * All times are in millisecond

 | _                                                            | 2+2 containers  | _          | _              | _        | 3+3 containers  | _        |  4+4 containers  | _        |
 |--------------------------------------------------------------|-----------------|------------|----------------|----------|-----------------|----------|------------------|----------|